hyprbus/js-game/README.md

 ## todo

-- finish game screen when all levels won
+- keep animations rolling after game over
 - alien boss at end of each level
-- animate rocket on turn left / right
-- animate aliens

 ### refactor & bugs

+- remove rocket if game over, keep animation running
 - extract game state into separate logic?
-- game objects super class: width, height, game, position: { x, y }
 - fast shot will skip over aliens: how to fix?

 ### tooling